Peter Daou: Media

-Daou served as the chief executive of Shareblue Media and the co-founder of the media platform Verrit, which was shut down in 2018.
+Daou served as the chief executive of Shareblue Media (now The American Independent) and the co-founder of the media platform Verrit, which was shut down in 2018.

 Daou and James Boyce claimed to have performed a founding role in the Huffington Post and said they were shut out of any profits from its sale to AOL.
 A suit was filed in 2010 by Daou and Boyce, which was settled in 2014.

 Daou is the author of Digital Civil War: Confronting the Far-Right Menace.